 Absolutely!
 Working with your pet at home is an important part of the rehabilitation process.
 As part of our initial evaluation, we will send you exercises according to your pet’s needs.

-Geriatric patients take a lifetime, the goals on this cases is to guide you through exercises and techniques to improve your pet’s quality of life.
-Once we improve your old dog’s function and pain at the clinic, we will design a maintenance exercise program for you to do at home.
-We will support you and your pet for as long as you need us.
+Geriatric patients take a lifetime, the goal in these cases is to guide you through exercises and techniques that improve your pet’s quality of life.
+Once we improve on your pet’s function and pain management at the clinic, we design an exercise program that maintains your pet’s health for you to do at home.
+We support you and your pet for as long as you need us.

-All payments are due at the time services are rendered.
-CareCredit offers six-month deferred interest payment plans to pet owners.
+CareCredit offers a six-month deferred interest payment plans to pet owners.
 We will also gladly provide you with copies of your pet’s medical records for submission to your insurance company.
-The American Association of Rehabilitation Veterinarians offers a list of the insurances that will pay rehabilitation services.
+The American Association of Rehabilitation Veterinarians offers a list of insurance plans that will pay rehabilitation services.

 We are located at 1000 Reddoch Cove, Memphis TN 38119.

-Out hours of operation are:
+Our hours of operation are: